Mission Statement

 Key Developmental Goals

 The Whole Child Scope is a framework for our Key Developmental Goals.
-The Key Developmental Goals are based on Key Child Development Theories and current research.
-These goals are specific to each age range and outline the developmental objectives that teachers will use to guide children toward through topic study.
-These goals will be outlined each week in the Weekly Intentions, or weekly lesson plans.
+The Key Developmental Goals are based on key child development theories and current research.
+These goals are specific to each developmental level and outline objectives which teachers use to guide children toward through Topic Studies.
+Each Topic Study may take two weeks to four months.
+Teachers outline each week’s plan to realize the Topic Study in their Weekly Intentions.
+These lessons and activities for each of the subcategories guide children toward the following Key Developmental Goals.

 Key Child Development Theories and Current Research